 4. Avoid Screen time 1 hour before bedtime: Blue light emitted from mobiles and laptops causes overstimulation in the brain.
 Avoid using electronic gadgets at least 30 minutes to 1 hour before sleeping.
 Also, prohibit the usage of gadgets on your mattress all together for better results.

 5. Create an ideal bedroom environment: Make sure your bedroom is relaxing.
 You can do it by turning off the lights and any screens, dimming the lights or creating a peaceful scene with candles or music.
-Also, buy mattress online if your old mattress is causing sleepless nights.
+Also, buy mattresses online if your old mattress is causing sleepless nights.

 Sugar is a highly addictive substance.
 It has a negative effect on our health, sleep quality, and mood.
 We should try to avoid it before bed is over so we can get the rest we need for the next day.